ocropus/hocr-tools/README.md

 ### About the code

-Each command line program is self contained; if you have the right Python packages installed, it should just work.
+Each command line program is self contained; if you have Python 2.7 with the required packages installed, it should just work.
 (Unfortunately, that means some code duplication; we may revisit this issue in later revisions.)